 Consider a first-price sealed-bid auction with private values (FPA).
-At the end of the auction, each bidder learns whether she won or not.
-This is labeled as minimal feedback.
+At the end of the auction, each bidder learns whether she has won or not.
+We refer to this as minimal feedback.
 The auctioneer may, however, give bidders additional feedback and announce this fact before the bidding starts.
 For example, he may publicly announce the winning bid (loser feedback).
 Or, alternatively, he may inform the winner about the second highest bid (winner feedback).
 The auctioneer might employ these (or other) alternative feedback types if they help him to achieve his objectives, such as expected revenue or efficiency maximization.
-However, auction theory based on standard preferences predicts that, in an equilibrium of a single-round auction, an ex ante known form of post-auction feedback, in excess of the minimal feedback, has no impact on bidding, and hence on expected revenue or efficiency.
-Contrary to this prediction, Filiz-Ozbay and Ozbay (2007) (referred to as FO in what follows) find that bidders bid more aggressively (higher bid/value ratios) on average under loser as opposed to minimal or winner feedback.
+However, auction theory based on standard preferences predicts that, in an equilibrium of a single-round auction, an ex ante known form of post-auction feedback, in excess of the minimal feedback, has no impact on bidding, and hence no impact on expected revenue or efficiency.1 Contrary to this prediction, Filiz-Ozbay and Ozbay (2007) (referred to as FO hereafter) find that bidders bid more aggressively (higher bid/value ratios) on average under loser feedback as opposed to minimal or winner feedback.
+In particular, FO find that the average bid/value ratio in their four-bidder FPA implementation increases from .79 under minimal feedback to .87 under loser feedback.